Diary of a Network Geek

 Juice Box Hacking

-Filed under: Art,Linux,Red Herrings,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 10:08 am for you boring, normal people.
+Filed under: Art,Linux,Red Herrings,The Network Geek at Home — Posted by the Network Geek during the Hour of the Snake which is mid-morning or 10:08 am for you boring, normal people.

 No, not the kind you’re thinking of…